 During mobile and online member interactions, bots can deliver personalized marketing messages to members based on their propensity to accept the offer.
 Instead of casting a wide net and hoping for a few wins, digitizing sales and member acquisition pinpoints the most likely wins.

-Digitization allows you to address the changing role of your brick-and-mortar branches.
+Digitization allows you to address the changing role of your brick-and-mortar branches, too.
 As members transition to more digital interactions, staffing needs will have to change as well.
 Tools such as AI and predictive analytics allow you to optimize staff and reduce operating costs.

-Digital transformation for credit unions is gaining momentum, spurred by changing member expectations and the need to reduce operating costs, among other pressures.
-COVID-19 may have given credit unions a sense of urgency but worries about member acquisition and profitability have been dogging credit unions for years.
+Digital transformation for credit unions is gaining momentum, spurred by market shocks, changing member and staff expectations, and the need to reduce operating costs, among other pressures.